 Below are several searchable lists we can use and to which we can refer others so that we can keep up with the new research and scientific studies as they are published.

 The Science and Research behind EFT Tapping, searchable by topic, author, article type, and year published.

 EFT Tapping Research, searchable by topic, includes editor’s notes provided by Craig Weiner, DC.

-Searchable by scientific rigor and provides pdf downloads of studies organized by specific condition, case studies, review articles, as well as a complete list of Energy Psychology studies.
+Searchable by scientific rigor and provides pdf downloads of studies organized by a specific condition, case studies, review articles, and a complete list of Energy Psychology studies.

 EFT Universe: https://www.eftuniverse.com/research-studies/eft-research

 EFT Universe list organized by type of study and then condition, provided by Dawson Church.

 National Emotional Freedom Techniques Training Institute (NeftTI): https://www.neftti.com/about-eft-2/articles-and-research-on-eft/

 Canada’s premier EFT training institute’s list is organized alphabetically and grouped by specific conditions or issues.